 Create a GPU code configuration object for generating an executable.
 Use the

-function to create a configuration object for the DRIVE or Jetson platform and assign it to
+function to create a configuration object for the DRIVE or Jetson platform and assign it to the

-Hardware property of the code configuration object
+Hardware property of the code

 cfg.
 Use the

-BuildDir property to specify the folder
+BuildDir property to

-cfg.Hardware.BuildDir, the remote build process happens in
+cfg.Hardware.BuildDir, the remote build process

-takes place in the home folder.
+build process takes place in the home folder.

 cfg = coder.gpuConfig('exe'); cfg.Hardware = coder.hardware('NVIDIA Jetson'); cfg.Hardware.BuildDir = '~/remoteBuildDir'; cfg.CustomSource = fullfile('main.cu');